CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set vrf default router bgp peer-group SPINES address-family ipv4-unicast soft-reconfiguration on
+cumulus@switch:~$ nv set vrf default router bgp peer-group SPINES address-family ipv4-unicast soft-reconfiguration on
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv4-unicast nexthop-setting</h>

 Configures the BGP next hop value of advertised IPv4 routes for the peers in the peer group.
 You can specify `auto` to follow regular BGP next hop determination rules, `self` to set the next hop to ourselves for route advertisement excluding reflected routes, or `force` to set the next hop to ourselves for route advertisement including reflected routes.
 The default setting is `auto`.

 ### Command Syntax